Dunedin South MP Clare Curran admits cannabis arrest

 This highlighted the "real debate" going on now about the medicinal use of cannabis and the upcoming referendum on legalising recreational use.

-Ms Curran was doing the interview with Ms Gill after a "beef" over a Critic editorial in which Ms Gill said it would cover real student issues over the election because politicians would offer "f*** all" to students.
+Curran was doing the interview with Gill after a "beef" over a Critic editorial in which Gill said it would cover real student issues over the election because politicians would offer "f*** all" to students.

-Ms Curran said she still disagreed with Ms Gill's stance but respected her right as editor to make the decision over what it covered.
+Curran said she still disagreed with Gill's stance but respected her right as editor to make the decision over what it covered.

-She also spoke about her love of Sauvignon Blanc and her "punk hippie" past which included moving to Wellington in a house bus when shifting from the Unviersity of Otago to study at Victoria University.
+She also spoke about her love of sauvignon blanc wine and her "punk hippie" past, which included moving to Wellington in a house bus when shifting from the University of Otago to study at Victoria University.

-Asked when she sold out Ms Curran said: "I don't know if I have ever sold out to the man to be honest.
+Asked when she sold out, Curran said: "I don't know if I have ever sold out to the man to be honest.
 It's got me into trouble a few times."

-Ms Curran is standing down at this year's election and is being replaced by Ingrid Leary candidate for South Dunedin.
+Curran is standing down at this year's election and is being replaced by Ingrid Leary as Labour's candidate for South Dunedin.